Gigaspaces/xap-docs/site/content/xap/12.2/started/examples_quick_start.markdown

 {{%/tab%}}
 {{%/tabs%}}

-# Stopping local environment
+# Stopping the Local Environment

-To stop all InsightEdge components, next command can be executed:
+To stop all InsightEdge components, use the following command:

 {{%tabs%}}
 {{%tab Linux%}}